fairlearn/fairlearn/docs/user_guide/datasets.rst

 The next series of tables dives deeper into the breakdown of various metrics by group.

-The proportion of Blacks higher than the median is associated with a higher false positve rate.
+The proportion of Black people higher than the median is associated with a higher false positve rate.

 *B* == True is also associated with a slightly lower precision.